On this page

 What happens if you upload a copyrighted video on YouTube?

-The easiest way to know if a song is copyrighted or not is to look in the YouTube video’s description box.
-YouTube music downloads usually state in the description box if the audio is free to use or not.
-The artist’s details are usually displayed, or the description will say royalty-free or free non-copyrighted music.
+The easiest way to know if a song on YouTube is copyrighted is to look in the video’s description box.
+YouTube music downloads usually share the audio and artist’s details, which helps your check if it is free to use or not in the description.

-How do I get permission to use a copyrighted song?
+How do I get permission to use copyrighted music?

 Step 1.
 Find the copyright owner